Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Maybe we’ll only speak this once.
 Maybe we’ll figure something out," she continued.
 "Maybe we’ll both go away hating each other.
 But… I don’t know.
 Let’s just talk.
 Please."

-There was a thump, a click, and the door was opened by...herself.
+There was a thump, a click, and the door was opened by... herself.

 A male, teenage herself wearing an ankle tag, sure.
 But the cheekbones, the freckles, the nordic hair, were all straight out of the mirror.
 Only the eyes were different - he had Taylor’s eyes, behind the redness.